 Jewish Articulations of Social Justice -- a compilation of texts that describe 7 articulations of Jewish social justice, created by Bend the Arc: A Jewish Partnership for Justice, for their Selah Leadership Program

 Hineni ("Here I Am") -- a video showcasing the Jewish imperative for justice, through a speech from President Barack Obama, created by the Jewish Social Justice Roundtable

 How Not to be a Shmuck: A Two-Part Guide to Behavior When Serving -- a discussion guide from Repair the World

 Jewish Social Justice Beit Midrash -- source sheet from Repair the World for defining Jewish social justice

 What’s Jewish About Justice? -- table tent signs created by Jewish Funds for Justice, posted on the Jewish Women’s Archive

 The following resources describe the history and context of the Jewish social justice sector:

-    Visioning Justice, a report commissioned by the Nathan Cummings Foundation, assessed the Jewish social justice field – through research, analysis, and reflection – and to identify key strategic directions for engaging more American Jews, more effectively, in issues of social and economic justice.
+Visioning Justice and the American Jewish Community (2008) -- a report commissioned by the Nathan Cummings Foundation, assessed the Jewish social justice field and identified key strategic directions for engaging more American Jews more effectively, in issues of social and economic justice.